 How low of a bid will HUD accept?

 A buyer can submit any bid amount they want on a HUD home, but HUD has certain guidelines they will accept.
+Those guidelines change in different areas of the country and for different properties.
 The asset management companies are given guidelines from HUD on what bid amount they can accept.
-Usually they are allowed to accept a net amount around 10 to 12 percent less than ask price.
+Usually they are allowed to accept a net amount around 10 to 12 percent less than ask price (in my area).
 The net amount is what HUD will receive after commissions and closing costs are paid.
-HUD always pays the listing broker 3% commission and the selling broker can get up to 3% commission.
-If HUD is paying 6% commission total, then that net amount they will accept has dropped to 4 to 6 percent less than list price.
-If the buyer wants closing costs then that amount drops even further.
-If a property becomes an aged asset, meaning it has been on the market for more than 60 days, HUD may accept much lower bids.
+HUD always pays the listing broker a 3% commission and the selling broker can get up to a 3% commission.
+If HUD is paying a 6% commission total, then that net amount they will accept has dropped to 4 to 6 percent less than list price.
+If the buyer wants closing costs, then that amount drops even further.
+If a property becomes an aged asset, meaning it has been on the market for more than 60 days, HUD may accept lower bids.
+In different parts of the country HUD may accept 20% less than asking price in the beginning of a listing period.

 Should you submit low ball bids on HUD Homes?